axeman8/Alert-Budget-Aware-Evaluation-of-Unsupervised-IDS-for-Smart-Grid-Traffic-Supplementary-Material/README.md

 Network traffic was generated using the SGSim smart grid substation emulator, capturing IEC 61850 GOOSE and Sampled Values (SV) protocol traffic under normal operation and two attack families: Denial of Service (DoS) and False Data Injection (FDI).
-The preprocessed dataset is provided as 'all.parquet'.
+The preprocessed dataset is provided as `all.parquet`.

 ## Repository Structure
 ```